xiaoxiae/videos/12-state-space/SCRIPT.md

 Pruning is the technique of removing valid states from the search that you know aren't going to lead to the right solution.

 For example, let's look at a branch where only ore robots are built.
-It certainly is a valid branch but we know that it won't produce the correct result, because building more ore robots than a the highest requirement for ore is pointless (i.e. if the most amount of ore we can spend on constructing a robot is 3, it is sufficient to build only 3 ore robots).
+It certainly is a valid branch but we know that it won't produce the correct result, because building more ore robots than what's the highest requirement for ore is pointless (i.e. if the most amount of ore we can spend on a robot is 3, it is sufficient to build only 3 ore robots).
 We can therefore remove (or prune) states that build more robots than necessary and speed up the algorithm.

-Furthermore, when we do find states that obtain some geodes, we can start pruning states that couldn't improve this number even if they build a geode robot every minute, achieving furher speedup.
+Furthermore, when we do find states that obtain some geodes, we can start pruning states that couldn't obtain more even if they build a geode robot every minute, achieving further speedup.

-While these strategies do help, as the graph shows, we'll need something better and for that, let's go back to the shortest path problem.
+While these strategies do help, as the graphs show, we'll need something better to solve the problem for larger number of minutes and for that, let's go back to the shortest path problem.

 ---
-Prioritization
+Prioritization (A*)
 ---

+\marginpar{\texttt{AStar}}
-Until now, we used the good old BFS with a queue to process states.
+Remember that to solve it, we used breadth-first search which has a queue to process states it discovers.
-However, it might be a good idea to "prioritize" states that look more promising over others. <!-- animate by color states that are closer to the escape -->
+However, it might be a good idea to first explore (i.e. "prioritize") states that look more promising than others.
-In this maze, states that are closer to the escape (in terms of their $(x, y)$) coordinates should be explored before those that are further.
+In this maze, for example, states that are closer to the escape (in terms of their $(x, y)$ coordinates) should probably be explored before those that are further because there is a higher chance that they will lead to the escape.

-For us to do this, there are two things that we have to change:
+This is what the A* algorithm does -- it prioritizes states based on a heuristic function, which is an estimate of how far the state is from the end (in our case, the $(x, y)$ distance).
+I won't go into more detail here but if you're interested in a more in-depth look at A*, here is a fantastic video from Polylog that you should watch.

+Anyway, here is what happens when we use A* for our shortest path problem -- awesome, right?

+\marginpar{\texttt{AStar}}
+And for completeness, here is what happens when we use it for our Advent of Code problem.

+---
+Outro
+---

+And... that's it!
+I hope this video helped you understand how to effectively solve various problems that involve states